eliseekn/tinymvc/README.md

 # tinymvc
-A tiny PHP framework based on MVC architecture
+Just a tiny PHP framework based on MVC architecture